Shubham-code-web/car-price-predictor/README.md

 PricePilot.ai - AI-Powered Car Price Predictor
 PricePilot.ai is a modern, responsive, and user-friendly web application designed to provide instant and accurate price valuations for used cars.
 It leverages a sophisticated, multi-step form and integrates with Google's Gemini AI to offer users not just a price, but a comprehensive understanding of their car's market value and condition.

-🌐 LIVE DEMO
+🌐 Live Demo:-

 You can view a live version of the project here: https://g.co/gemini/share/c32bedeee517

-✨ Key Features
+✨ Key Features:-

 Multi-Step Valuation Form: An intuitive, step-by-step process to gather detailed information about a vehicle (Make, Model, Year, Condition, Location).